Amaranth (Amaranthus sp).

 How to Identify Amaranth.

-Green Pigweed is found in all the mainland states of Australia, while you tend to only find Redroot Pigweed in the South-East of Australia.
+Green Pigweed is found in all the mainland states of Australia.
+You only find Redroot Pigweed in the SE of Australia.

 Photosynthetic Pathway: Amaranth is a C4 Weed.

-Flower: Amaranth flowers have a green colour, and there are male and female flowers on the same plant.
+Flower: It has green flowers, and there are male and female flowers on the same plant.

-An easy way to identify Amaranth is the presence of slender, soft, green or brown spikes at ends of branches.
+An easy way to identify this weed is the presence of slender, soft, green or brown spikes at ends of branches.
 The terminal spike tends to be 40 to 70 mm long, 5 mm in diameter and often has a red tinge.

-Height: Amaranth is up to 70 cm tall.
+Height: It is up to 70 cm tall.

-Leaf length: The hairless leaves of Amaranth are alternate, have an egg shape, and have raised white veins on their underside.
-They are 3 to 9 cm in length, and are a darker green on their upperside.
+Leaf length: The hairless leaves are alternate, have an egg shape, and have raised white veins on their underside.
+The leaves are 3 to 9 cm in length, and are a darker green on their upperside.

 Leaf width: The leaves are 2 to 6 cm wide.